ictnlp/awesome-transformer/README.md

 ## Why this project?

 Transformer is a powerful model applied in sequence to sequence learning.
 However, when we were using transformer as our baseline in NMT research we found no good & reliable guide to reproduce approximate result as reported in original paper(even official <a href="#t2t">tensor2tensor</a> implementation), which means our research would be unauthentic.
-We found some implementations, obtained corresponding performance-reproducable approaches and other materials, which eventually formed this project.
+We collected some implementations, obtained corresponding performance-reproducable approaches and other materials, which eventually formed this project.

 ## Papers